ProsperousHeart/Training-Events/Cisco-Live-2018/STEP1-BU-Requirements.md

 Start from ground floor.
 What are the base requirements of a simple rock, paper, scissors game?

-1 - there are 2 players
+1 - there are 2 players<br>
-2 - there are some number of combinations to create a tie / winner 3 - there are at minimum 3 options
+2 - there are some number of combinations to create a tie / winner<br>
+3 - there are at minimum 3 options<br>
 4 - need some way to view the winner

 ## Nice To Have (More Complexity)